rubjy/Cockatrice-XML-Editor/README.md

 # Cockatrice-XML-Editor

-Python Script in GUI wrapper to edito cards elements of XML
+Python Script in GUI wrapper to edit cards elements of XML